 Resident Evil 7: Biohazard

-This might be a controversial entry, but 2017’s Resident Evil 7: Biohazard might just be the best game in the series.
+This might be a controversial entry, but 2017’s Resident Evil 7: Biohazard might just be the best horror game in the series.
 That’s debatable, but there is so much this game does right.
 It feels simultaneously fresh and familiar, migrating to a first-person perspective and giving its audience a true survival horror experience.
-Before its release, the Resident Evil series was in trouble, at least from a critical standpoint.
+Before its release, Resident Evil games were in trouble, at least from a critical standpoint.
 RE7 leaned away from the action elements popularized in RE5 and RE6 after feedback from the fans.

 Phoenix Wright: Ace Attorney — Trials and Tribulations